lightninglabs/pool/README.md

 The following section assumes at least Go 1.13 is installed.

-To install the primary daemon (`llmd`) and the CLI used to control the daemon, the following command should be run:
+To install the primary daemon (`poold`) and the CLI used to control the daemon, the following command should be run:
 ```
 🏔  make install
 ```

-Assuming `llmd` is now in your `$PATH`, you can start the daemon with the following command (assuming you have a local testnet `lnd` running):
+Assuming `poold` is now in your `$PATH`, you can start the daemon with the following command (assuming you have a local testnet `lnd` running):
 ```
-🏔 llmd --network=testnet --auctionserver=clm.testnet.lightningcluster.com:12010 --debuglevel=trace
+🏔 poold --network=testnet --auctionserver=clm.testnet.lightningcluster.com:12010 --debuglevel=trace
 ```

 The current server is reachable at `clm.testnet.lightningcluster.com:12010`,